 So, in this other article we discuss System Stories and Job Stories.

 Want to master User Stories and learn advanced techniques to split Epics and Stories?

-The CPIA – Beyond User Stories training and certification is a 1-day workshop focused on empowering you with the tools and mindset to make an effective use of User Stories, apply splitting techniques, and reframe how you use an Epics backlog in Jira.
+The Beyond User Stories workshop focuses on empowering you with the tools and mindset to make an effective use of User Stories, apply splitting techniques, and reframe how you use an Epics backlog in Jira.